Photometry with XGA

 User Coordinates - (149.59209, -11.05972) degrees

-If, however, you wish to retrieve the signal to noise programmatically (or measure it within a custom radius), you can simply use the get_snr method, which I hear use to retrieve the signal to noise of this cluster within the R\(_{500}\) and within a custom radius of 300kpc:
+If, however, you wish to retrieve the signal to noise programmatically (or measure it within a custom radius), you can simply use the get_snr method.
+In this demonstration we retrieve the signal to noise of this cluster within the R\(_{500}\) and within a custom radius of 300kpc:

 [60]: